Back to Blog

 • Duplicate programs to use as templates

-• Reorder days and tasks with drag-and-drop
+• Reorder tasks with drag-and-drop

 • Program usage tracking (see how many clients use each program)